ozel/DIY_particle_detector/README.md

 The energy spectrum on the right - derived from the size of signal pulses - was taken from an old ceramics pendant of the Majolika manufacture (Karlsruhe/Germany) - without vacuum pump, in normal ambient air!

 The characteristic alpha energies of the uranium isotopes are about 1 MeV lower than the actual values due to internal absorption caused by the transparent surface coating on top of the orange uranium-based glaze.
-More detais on the energy calibration below and in the [paper](https://doi.org/10.3390/s19194264).
+More details on the energy calibration below and in the [paper](https://doi.org/10.3390/s19194264).

 <br>